Smokin’ Jay Cutler x Tony Moemo

 * * *

 In an alternate universe approximating our own (but with ESPN and CSPAN combined as one unit), Jay Cutler and Tony Romo’s internet meme alter egos are drawn together by an unmistakable attraction.
-Also, Randy Moss joins the Dallas Cowboys.
+Also, Randy Moss joins the Dallas Cowboys and Brett Favre is naked a lot.

 * * *